Adipomastia

-Adipomastia, also known colloquially as fatty breasts, is a condition defined as an excess of skin and/or a flat layer of adipose tissue (that doesn't protude like female breasts) in the breasts without true gynecomastia.
+Adipomastia, also known colloquially as fatty breasts, is a condition defined as an excess of skin and/or a flat layer of adipose tissue (that doesn't protude like female breasts) in a man's breast without true gynecomastia.
 It is commonly present in men with obesity, and is particularly apparent in men who have undergone massive weight loss.
 A related/synonymous term is pseudogynecomastia.
 The condition is different and should be distinguished from gynecomastia ("women's breasts"), which involves female-like protruding fat tissue and/or glandular tissue in a male.
 The two conditions can usually be distinguished easily by palpation to check for the presence of glandular tissue.
 Another difference between the conditions is that breast pain/tenderness does not occur in pseudogynecomastia.
 Sometimes, gynecomastia and pseudogynecomastia are present together; this is related to the fact that fat tissue expresses aromatase, the enzyme responsible for the synthesis of estrogen, and estrogen is produced to a disproportionate extent in men with excessive amounts of fat, resulting in simultaneous glandular enlargement.

+Diagnosis

+Adipomastia can be classified as grade one, two, or three.
+Grade one is characterized as having minimum excess fat and skin on the chest, as well as limited change in nipple placement and inframammary fold descent.
+Grade 1a has no lateral excess skin roll, while grade 1b shows lateral chest skin roll.
+Grade two is classified as a nipple-areola complex and inframammary fold below the optimum inframammary fold, a lateral chest roll, and limited upper abdominal laxity.
+Grade three is described as a nipple-areola complex and inframammary fold beneath the optimum inframammary fold, lateral chest roll, and substantial upper abdominal laxity.

+Treatment

+Ultrasonic and suction-assisted lipectomy, followed by secondary excisional procedures, can be used to treat Grade 1a Adipomastia.
+Ultrasonic and suction-assisted lipectomy, as well as direct excision of the lateral chest roll, are used to treat grade 1b Adipomastia.
+Secondary excisional procedures can be used to treat remaining deformities that do not retract properly.

+Grade 2 Adipomastia may be managed with a dermoglandular pedicled reconstruction.

+Grade 3 Adipomastia is treated with free-nipple grafting due to the degree of resection.